 In general, the Fund was created to provide victims of international state sponsored terrorism who were granted final judgments in a U.S. district court against a state sponsor of terrorism compensation.
 Bailey Peavy Bailey Cowan Heckaman PLLC helps qualified claimants who seek to obtain the final judgments they need from the court system so that the judgments may then be presented to the Fund.

 Who Can File a Claim?

 U.S. persons, including members of the armed forces, and members of their immediate family, may be eligible to file a claim if it arises against a state sponsor of terrorism and results from an act of international terrorism.
-Bailey Peavy Bailey Cowan Heckaman PLLC is currently investigating injuries and deaths that arose because of EFP and IED explosions, such as from “roadside bombs,” that occurred in Iraq and Afghanistan and that can be linked to Iran as the state sponsor of terrorism.
+Bailey Peavy Bailey Cowan Heckaman PLLC is currently investigating injuries and deaths that arose because of explosively formed penetrator (“EFP”) and improvised explosive device (“IED”) explosions, such as from “roadside bombs,” as well as other injuries and deaths that arose from rocket-propelled grenades (“RPGs”), mortars, and other armaments, which occurred in Iraq and Afghanistan and that can be linked to Iran as a state sponsor of terrorism.
 Injuries and deaths to U.S. persons and their families who have suffered from such actions caused by other forms of terrorism may also qualify.

 Who Is an Eligible Claimant?

 An individual with a final judgment issued by a U.S. district court under state or federal law against a state sponsor of terrorism and arising from an act of international terrorism, for which the foreign state was found not immune under provisions of the Foreign Sovereign Immunities Act (FISA).